-It is clear, by what has been said (§9), that although MZ/RZ is not at all equal to TP/MP; however the first of these quantities differs ever less from the second, as RS is closer to MP, that is, that MZ/RZ = TP/MP is an imperfect equation; but (designating by L. the expression of the limit or of last value) L.MZ/RZ = TP/MP is a perfect equation, or rigorously exact.
+It is clear, by what has been said (IX), that although MZ/RZ is not at all equal to TP/MP; however the first of these quantities differs ever less from the second, as RS is closer to MP, that is, that MZ/RZ = TP/MP is an imperfect equation; but (designating by L. the expression of the limit or of last value) L.MZ/RZ = TP/MP is a perfect equation, or rigorously exact.

-Likewise we shall prove that L. MZ/RZ = y/(a - x) is also a perfect equation, or rigorously exact; equating therefore these two values of L. MZ/RZ, it follows that TP/MP = y/(a - x), or $TP = y^2/(a - x)$, as above.
-Also, neither the infinitely small quantities MZ and RZ separately, nor even their ratio MZ/RZ, exist any longer in the equation, but only the limit or last value L. MZ/RZ, which is a finite quantity.
+Likewise we shall prove that L. MZ/RZ = y/(a - x) is also a perfect equation, or rigorously exact; equating therefore these two values of L. MZ/RZ, there comes TP/MP= y/(a - x), or TP= $y^2/(a - x)$, as above.
+Also there are no longer in this new calculation, the infinitely small quantities MZ and RZ separately, nor even their ratio MZ/RZ, but only the limit or least value L. MZ/RZ, which is a finite quantity.